Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 \item[(ii)] We add the bottom endpoint $q$ of the edge $e$ to $\mathcal L$ and construct an edge from $q$ to the preceding vertex $b_e$.
 We then remove $e$ from $\mathcal T$.

 \item[(iii)] We run through the entire tree $\mathcal T$ in order of $x$-coordinates and construct the bottom part of the row of squares in $\mathcal S$ bounded from below by the horizontal line $h$.
-This involves finding the intersections between the ibi edges in $\mathcal T$ and $h$ and constructing the segments from these intersection points to the preceding vertices on the edges above $\ell$.
-We update all the pointers $a_k$ to point to the new grid points on $h$ and we update the pointers $b_e$ to point at the intersection points between the ibi edges and $h$.
+This involves finding the intersections between the free edges in $\mathcal T$ and $h$ and constructing the segments from these intersection points to the preceding vertices on the edges above $\ell$.
+We update all the pointers $a_k$ to point to the new grid points on $h$ and we update the pointers $b_e$ to point at the intersection points between the free edges and $h$.

-\item[(iv)] When we reach the intersection point $q$ of an ibi edge $e$ with a vertical grid line $k$, we add $q$ to $\mathcal L$ and construct the edges from $q$ to the preceding vertices $a_k$ and $b_e$.
+\item[(iv)] When we reach the intersection point $q$ of a free edge $e$ with a vertical grid line $k$, we add $q$ to $\mathcal L$ and construct the edges from $q$ to the preceding vertices $a_k$ and $b_e$.
 We update $a_k$ and $b_e$ to point to $q$ and also check if $e$ intersects a neighbour of $k$ below $\ell$, in which case we add the corresponding event of type (iv) to the event queue. \end{itemize}

 Events of types (i), (ii) and (iv) take $O(\log n)$ time to handle, and since there are $O(n+\opt)$ of them, they take $O((n +\opt)\log n)$ time in total.
 In events of type (iii), we use constant time for each edge we construct of the overlay $\mathcal L$, so since $\mathcal L$ has complexity $O(n+\opt)$, we use that much time on events of type (iii) in total.
 After computing $\mathcal L$, we just need to detect which faces are fields.
-This can be done by a flood fill algorithm, starting from each interior boundary interval $I\subset\partial C_i$ and traversing the faces towards the exterior of the polygon $C_i$.\qedhere \end{proof}
+This can be done by a flood fill algorithm, starting from each free interval $I\subset\partial C_i$ and traversing the faces towards the exterior of the polygon $C_i$.\qedhere \end{proof}